 Columbus Collegiate Academy was founded with the support of Building Excellent Schools (BES), a national program dedicated to training the founders of high-performing charter schools.
 As such, the Founding Board experienced the BES board training, which consisted of an extensive retreat and multiple trainings on best governance practices.
-Subjects covered in this training included the differences between governance and management, roles and responsibilities of committees, the board, and individual members, financial and fiduciary responsibility, and appropriate decision-making processes.
-The Code of Regulations (originally termed By-Laws) were drafted following this training and carefully reviewed by the Board.
+Subjects covered in this training included the differences between governance and management; roles and responsibilities of committees, the board, and individual members; financial and fiduciary responsibility; and appropriate decision-making processes.
+The Code of Regulations (originally termed bylaws) were drafted following this training and carefully reviewed by the board.

 The Board of Trustees shall be fiduciaries of the Corporation and shall set overall policy for the school.
-The Board may make final decisions on matters related to the operation of the school, consistent with the charter granted to the school, and other applicable law.
+The board may make final decisions on matters related to the operation of the school, consistent with the charter granted to the school and other applicable law.

-Trustees will be added to the Board in small groups, hopefully of three or more, all at the same time.
+Trustees will be added to the board in small groups, hopefully of three or more, all at the same time.
 Staggered terms will be used to ensure only moderate turnover in any given year.
-The board undergoes comprehensive training when each new cohort joins the board.
+The board undergoes comprehensive training when each new cohort joins.
 In addition to the conversations with prospective board members in the months prior to invitation, specific training areas include:

-- School Mission & Vision
+- School Mission and Vision

 - School Academic Program

 - School Community

-- Board Governance & Management Roles & Responsibilities
+- Board Governance and Management: Roles and Responsibilities

 - Committee Duties

-- Financial & Fiduciary Responsibility
+- Financial and Fiduciary Responsibility

 - Individual Commitments of Board Service

-All Board members sign the Conflict of Interest Statement with the governing board description, included with the Code of Regulations.
+All board members sign the Conflict of Interest Statement with the governing board description, included with the Code of Regulations.

-The Chair shall appoint committees or task forces of the Board, except the Governance Committee, in which case s/he recommends members.
+The chair shall appoint committees or task forces of the board, except the governance committee, in which case s/he recommends members.
 Committees may be composed of trustees and community members.
-The Board may prescribe the need and/or the composition of such committees.
-The Corporation has four standing committees of the Board of Trustees: Governance, Finance, Accountability and Development.
-Ad hoc committees may be formed to address specific needs such as facilities, or organizational growth.
+The board may prescribe the need and/or the composition of such committees.
+The Corporation has four standing committees of the Board of Trustees: Governance, finance, accountability and development.
+Ad hoc committees may be formed to address specific needs, such as facilities or organizational growth.